 Michael Hoover (Scenic Design) returns to MJTC to design the 2016-2017 season, having designed several previous productions.
 Michael designs sets locally, including Juno and the Paycock (co-designer) and Choir Boy at Guthrie Theater.
 Other stage design credits include Park Square Theatre, History Theatre, Theater Latté Da, and Torch Theater.
 In addition to his freelance career as a scenic designer, Michael is on staff as the Lead Scenic Artist at Guthrie Theater.

-Andrea Gross (Costume Design) is pleased to make her debut with MN Jewish Theater Company with this production.
-She is a free-lance designer in the Twin Cities with credits at the Ordway, the Jungle, Park Square Theater, Mu Performing Arts, nimbus theatre, and Walking Shadow Theater Company.
+Andrea Gross (Costume Design) is pleased to make her debut with Minnesota Jewish Theatre Company with this production.
+She is a free-lance designer in the Twin Cities with credits at the Ordway, the Jungle, Park Square Theatre, Mu Performing Arts, nimbus theatre, and Walking Shadow Theater Company.

 Paul Epton (Lighting Design) discovered theater lighting at Carleton College and was an award-winning designer in Detroit.
 Now living in the Twin Cities, he designs regularly for MJTC (over 60 shows, including Stars of David, My Name is Asher Lev, The Triangle Factory Fire Project, Old Wicked Songs), Mixed Blood Theatre (In the Time of the Butterflies, Ruined), and Off-Leash Area (Maggie’s Brain, Psst!), among others.
 His design for Corazón Eterno (Always In My Heart) can currently be seen at Mixed Blood.